 You might expect a variety of fishing tournaments running throughout the year in Charleston.
 You’d be right.
 The season kicks off with the South Carolina Wahoo Series, a unique event where you pick any three days from February until April and head out to catch the biggest ‘Hoos possible.

 By the time summer rolls around, you’re spoiled for choice of tournaments.
 The Lowcountry Open puts both inshore and offshore anglers to the test in June.
 The Hooked on Miracles King Mackerel Tournament lets people battle monster Kings for charity in July.
-The season closes with the Southern Redfish Cup, which is held in three stages starting in November.
+Finally, the season closes with the Southern Redfish Cup, which is held in three stages starting in November.

 Most saltwater fish are open year-round in South Carolina.
 The exceptions are Striped Bass, which are release-only from June 1 to September 30, and saltwater Catfishes, which are always closed for harvest.
 Gigging for Redfish and Trout is also prohibited throughout December, January, and February.
 As we mentioned before, Shark fishing is banned on Folly Beach, and on many beaches state-wide.